- by Caroline

 What are the symptoms of getting high-altitude sickness?

 Headaches, fast heart beating, loss of appetite, difficult to breathe are mild symptoms when someone is getting altitude sickness.
 And they may always feel thirsty, dizzy, or tired, hard to fall asleep or could not sleep well at night, etc. The symptoms usually will disappear within one or two days, which varies with different individuals.

 Who cannot travel to Tibet?

-Usually, if you are basically healthy, there is no problem for you to visit Tibet.
-But people who have the cardiovascular or respiratory disease are not suggested travel to Tibet.
-For mild heart disease, please check with the doctor and do follow the professional advice.
+Usually, if you are healthy, there is no problem for you to visit Tibet.
+But people who have cardiovascular or respiratory disease are not suggested travel to Tibet.
+For mild heart disease, please check with the doctor and do follow professional advice.